 All employees including non-Spanish nationals who work in the Spanish territory are required by law to register with the social security system.

 The Social Security system in Spain includes the state pension scheme.
 The pension scheme is financed by a payroll tax on salaries where employees pay 4.7% of their salaries while employers pay amounts equal to 23.6% of employees’ salaries.

-Employees registered to work in Spain who make social security contributions are covered by the state healthcare.
-Those who are not registered to work in Spain but have been in Spain before April 2012 and earn less than EUR 100,000 can register for the healthcare as a Spanish resident via local Instituto Nacional de la Seguridad Social (INSS).
+Employees registered to work in Spain who makes social security contributions are covered by the state healthcare.
+Those who are not registered to work in Spain but have been in Spain before April 2012 and earn less than EUR 100,000 can register for the healthcare as a Spanish resident via the local Instituto Nacional de la Seguridad Social (INSS).
 Individuals can also access state healthcare by contributing each month to ‘pay-in’ public health insurance schemes which are run by autonomous regions.
 The monthly fee is EUR 60 for those aged less than 65 and EUR 157 for those above 65.

 There are 2 types of unemployment benefits in Spain: contributory and non-contributory.

 Both employers and employees are required to make contributions to a contingency fund.
 The benefit is based on the number of contributions and previous average wages.
 To qualify, individuals are required to register with the employment office as available to work and they must make contributions for a minimum of 360 days over the last 6 years.

 This benefit is conditional and applies to individuals who are not entitled to contributory benefits whether due to a lack of contributions or an extended period without work.